sue-zadeh/tree-talk/readme.md

 --Admins can view all user information on their page, search users, and change their roles.
 I initially set the role-changing feature in the search results, as the assignment mentioned: "Admins can search all users, and change the role of any user."
 Now, I have also placed the role-changing buttons on the first page, so admins can change roles even without searching.

+--I used default.png for users who didn't upload a picture.

 --All dates are set in the NZ format, which was initially set up in the register form.

 --The logout option in the navbar allows users to log out, requiring them to log in again to use with the pages.

 ----- thank you for your time

 ==========================================================================================